 Solid Conditioner Bar

 Whilst I didn’t get on with Funky Soap’s solid shampoo bar, I am really happy with the solid conditioner.
-It is more expensive than your average bottle of conditioner but it lasts so long.
-I’ve been using mine for just over two months now and I’ve barely made a dent in it.
+It is more expensive than your average bottle of conditioner but it lasts so long (honestly, I cut mine into chunks and it lasted me 6 months!).
 I rub it onto the ends of my hair after shampooing and let it soak in for a while before rinsing it out.

 Reusable Cotton Rounds